The truth is, dwell time is a confusing and misunderstood metric.

 To illustrate this, let’s go back to our previous example (the “paleo” one).

-Here’s my 15+ minute visit to NerdFitness:
+A 15+ minute visit to NerdFitness:

-And here’s my <30-second visit to FitnessMagazine.com:
+And here’s a <30-second visit to FitnessMagazine.com:

-Clearly, this isn’t true, so what’s going on here?
+Clearly, this isn’t true.
+So what’s going on here?

 Here’s a great explanation from AnalyticsEdge.com: